melodyloveless/creativeCoding_fall2026/week1/index.md

   - ["Creative coding is..."](coding_is.html)
   - Your response to our weekly reading.
 See more instructions on Brightspace.

-#### Note
+#### Note (Updated: 9/7)
+**TLDR: [You should be able to find and click the 'Use this as a template' button on this tutorial(assignment.html)]** I want to acknowledge that our demo portion ran short this week and some of the notes and screenshots weren't matching up during class!
+As of now, the notes and GitHub account are updated.
+You all should be able to follow the instructions provided.

-I want to acknowledge that our demo portion ran short this week!
-Please don't hesistate to [book an office hour with me](https://calendar.app.google/2DJfrvtXgpKDvnKA8) if you want additional help getting set up.
+Please don't hesistate to [book an office hour with me](https://calendar.app.google/2DJfrvtXgpKDvnKA8) if you want additional help getting set up .

 At a minimum, before next class:
 - Complete the weekly reflection.